Go Back TestMagic Forums > Test preparation > GMAT > Just Finished My GMAT

 Most advice to take the day before test day off.I was using my paid leave , so I decided that I would prepare on the last day also.

-I always found verbal more relaxing , so I left some SC revision and minimal critical reasoning and reading comprehension review for the last day, just so I stay in shape on those fronts as well.
+I always found verbal more relaxing , so I left some SC revision and minimal CR and RC review for the last day, just so I stay in shape on those fronts as well.

 Anyway ,48 hours before the test, I was finishing my Quant prep and was doing the last few PS/DS questions from OG.Some of them are crazy.I found myself getting stressed as I was not able to do more than 50% of them .I stopped and went out for a jog.I repeated to myself that I had improved a great deal during my preparation and should not give too much importance to this occurence.I came back,watched a movie till 10 pm , got back to some review , but this time was cautious to avoid any building negative thoughts.I noticed that the last 10-15 in OG-Quant are much more complex than the ones just preceding them.I did well to spot and remove this threat to my confidence level.